- Free delivery over £40

 Being eligible to get Novofem on repeat prescription from The Independent Pharmacy is reliant on you continuing to see your doctor for a check-up at least once a year.
 This must include a breast screen, blood pressure and blood tests and a cervical smear test.

-If you experience any of the following, before or while using Novofem, stop taking and consult your doctor immediately:
+If you experience any of the following, before or while using Novofem, stop taking it and consult your doctor immediately:

 - You suspect or develop breast or endometrial cancer